fabianbug/thesis_project/README.md

 # DECLARE generation with large language models

 This project is my bachelor’s thesis.
-I study how well LLMs can turn short natural language rules into **DECLARE** constraints.
-For each rule in natural language, the system asks an LLM to produce a DECLARE constraint.
+I create a pipeline to study how well LLMs can turn short natural language rules into **DECLARE** constraints.
+I start with a For each rule in natural language, the system asks an LLM to produce a DECLARE constraint.
 Then I compare that constraint against a **PHI** (ground-truth) constraint.
 I will translate both **PHI** and **PSI** (prediction) from DECLARE to LTLf and use the tool BLACK to check semantic equivalence (so two different, but equivalent formulas will count as correct).
 BLACK supports LTL/LTLf on finite traces and related logics.
 Unfortunately no DECLARE.

 The repository is small on purpose and aims to be easy to run and to reproduce.
 Code lives in `src/`, sample test cases live in `data/testcases/`, and all results are written to `experiments/results/` so it is always clear where outputs goes.